nullic/DPLocalizationManager/README.md

 ## Installation

+**CocoaPods**

 DPLocalization is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

     pod "DPLocalization"

+**Carthage**

+To integrate DPLocalization into your Xcode project using Carthage, specify it in your `Cartfile`:

+    github "nullic/DPLocalizationManager"

+Run `carthage update` to build the framework and drag the built `DPLocalization.framework` into your Xcode project.

 ## Localization check